Package 'aion'

 Value

-• calendar_label() returns a character string specifying the abbreviated label of the time scale.
+• calendar_label() returns a character string giving the abbreviated label of the time scale.

-• calendar_name() returns a character string specifying the name of the time scale.
+• calendar_name() returns a character string giving the name of the time scale.

-• calendar_unit() returns a character string specifying the name of the calendar.
+• calendar_unit() returns a character string giving the unit of the calendar.

-• calendar_fixed() returns a length-one numeric vector specifying the reference date of the calendar (in rata die).
+• calendar_fixed() returns a length-one numeric vector giving the reference date of the calendar (in rata die).

-• calendar_epoch() returns a length-one numeric vector specifying the epoch year from which years are counted (starting date of the calendar, in years).
+• calendar_epoch() returns a length-one numeric vector giving the epoch year from which years are counted (starting date of the calendar, in years).

 • calendar_direction() returns a length-one integer vector specifying if years are counted backwards (1-1) or forwards (11) from epoch.
 Only the sign of calendar_direction() is relevant.